On the Adversarial Robustness of Learning-based Conformal Novelty Detection: Direct Decision-based Attack Scheme

-In the following proposition, we show that the upper bound in~\eqref{eq:up} is relatively tight by making a connection between step (a) in~\eqref{eq:up} and the power of AdaDetect.
-Roughly speaking, the upper bound is relatively tight when the power of AdaDetect is decent.
-Instead of showing detailed technical steps following the proof of~\cite[Theorem~5.1]{marandon2024adaptive}, we choose to provide a high-level argument to connect the power of AdaDetect and our upper bound in~\eqref{eq:up}.
+It has been proved that AdaDetect has a strong detection power (the probability of correctly rejecting a non-null), as shown in~\cite[Theorem~5.1]{marandon2024adaptive}.
+This implies that, in the surrogate method, the set $\Ac$ will nearly contain all indices from true nulls because the non-nulls are mostly rejected.
+We use this to show that $\P(\Ac\,\subseteq\, \Hc_0)$ is high.
+Instead of showing detailed technical steps following the proof~\cite[Theorem~5.1]{marandon2024adaptive}, we choose to provide an informal argument to connect the power of AdaDetect and $\P(\Ac\,\subseteq\, \Hc_0)$.

-\begin{proposition} Under the assumptions in~\cite[Theorem~5.1]{marandon2024adaptive} and when $\Ac$ is randomly selected from the unrejected indices with $m_{\Ac} = \lfloor \gamma(m-R)\rfloor$, we have that for some small $\delta'$ and $\eta'$,
+\begin{proposition} Under the assumptions in~\cite[Theorem~5.1]{marandon2024adaptive} and when $\Ac$ is randomly selected from the unrejected indices with $m_{\Ac}$, we have that for some small $\delta'$ and $\eta'$,

 where $l(\eta')\to 1$ as $\eta'\to 0$. \end{proposition}